-According to a report from CBS Sports on Tuesday, college football experienced its second largest attendance drop in history in 2017, with an average decline of 1,409 fans per game compared to 2016.
-This marks the fourth straight year that attendance has dropped and marks a 10 percent decline since attendance peaked in 2008.
+According to a report from CBS Sports on Tuesday, college football experienced its second-largest attendance drop in history in 2017, with an average decline of 1,409 fans per game compared with 2016.
+This marks the fourth consecutive year that attendance has dropped and marks a 10 percent decline since attendance peaked in 2008.

 MORE: Sign up here to get this roundup in your inbox Monday through Friday

-And if you think being at a school like LSU makes you immune to this trend, you’d be wrong.
+And if you think being at a school such as LSU makes you immune to this trend, you’d be wrong.
 As the CBS report points out, the SEC experienced the steepest attendance drop of any Power 5 conference in 2017.
 And LSU was part of that.

 LSU home game attendance per year 2014-17:

 |Year||Average Home Game Attendance|